slatinsky/DiscordChatExporter-frontend/README.md

 - Commit and push the changes
 - Create a pull request

-The best way to support this project is to star it here on GitHub :).
+If you find this project useful, please consider starring it here on GitHub :)